Jack Spence (political scientist)

-John Edward 'Jack' Spence (born 11 June 1931) is a British academic and has been a Professor of Diplomacy at the Department of War Studies, King's College London since 1997.
+John Edward Spence (11 June 1931 – 15 August 2025) was a British academic who was a Professor of Diplomacy at the Department of War Studies, King's College London from 1997.
+He was known as a scholar of diplomacy and South African politics.

+Life and career

-Spence was educated at Pretoria Boys High School, South Africa; the University of Witwatersrand; and the London School of Economics.
-He has lectured at a variety of Universities in Britain, South Africa and the United States and was Professor of Politics and Pro-Vice Chancellor at the University of Leicester (1973-1991).
-He was employed as Director of Studies at the Royal Institute of International Affairs (1991-1997).
+Spence was born on 11 June 1931 in Krugersdorp, South Africa.
+He was educated at Pretoria Boys High School, South Africa; the University of Witwatersrand; and the London School of Economics.
+He lectured at a variety of universities in Britain, South Africa and the United States and was Professor of Politics and Pro-Vice Chancellor at the University of Leicester (1973–1991).
+He was employed as Director of Studies at the Royal Institute of International Affairs (1991–1997).
+He worked at the Department of War Studies at King's College London for 23 years beginning in 1997.
+Spence co-founded the British Journal of International Studies and the Journal of Southern African Studies, and edited International Affairs.

 In 2002, Spence was appointed to the Order of the British Empire for teaching services to the Ministry of Defence.

+Spence died on 15 August 2025, at the age of 94.